Sasoed2020/audio_search/README.md

 Please ensure your code adheres to our coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or support, please open an issue in the repository or contact the project maintainers.

----

 Thank you for using Audio Search!
 We hope you find it useful and look forward to your feedback.